gitlabhq/omnibus-gitlab/doc/update/README.md

 ```

 NOTE: **Note:**
-For safety reasons, you should maintain an up-to-date backup on your own if you
-plan to use this flag.
+For safety reasons, you should maintain an up-to-date backup on your own if you plan to use this flag.

+NOTE: **Note**
+When upgrading to a new major version, remember to first [check for background migrations](https://docs.gitlab.com/ee/update/README.html#checking-for-background-migrations-before-upgrading).

 ### Updating using the official repositories